167 Bromery Center for the Arts

-Mr. Taghavi holds faculty positions at the University of Massachusetts Amherst, Rocky Ridge Music Center’s Young Artist Seminar (Colorado).
+Mr. Taghavi is currently Lecturer of Bassoon at the University of Massachusetts Amherst, faculty at the Rocky Ridge Music Center’s Young Artist Seminar (Colorado).
 From 2014 to 2019 he was an instructor of music technology in the Evening Division at The Juilliard School.
 In addition to his faculty positions, he has given masterclasses at numerous colleges and universities across the country.
-Rémy graduated with a Bachelor’s in Music from the University of Southern California, received a Master’s degree from the Juilliard School, and a DMA from Stony Brook University.
+Rémy graduated with a Bachelor’s in Music from the University of Southern California, received a Master’s degree from the Juilliard School, and recently completed his doctorate at Stony Brook University.
 His primary teachers include Frank Morelli, Judith Farmer, and Norbert Nielubowski.
 For more information visit www.remytaghavi.com.